 Riverwood by Del Webb at Nocatee, Ponte Vedra, FL

 World Squares for All (Trafalgar Square, Whitehall and Parliament Square) Master Plan, London

 Swiss Re “The Gerkin” Building, London

 Zaanstad Regional Master Plan, The Netherlands

-Disclaimer: The views expressed on this website and its Twitter feed, or any other mode of social media, are solely those of the Mark David Major in his private capacity and do not in any way represent the views of the Savannah College of Art and Design, or any other business or agency.
+Disclaimer: The views expressed on this website and its Twitter feed, or any other mode of social media, are solely those of the Mark David Major in his private capacity and do not in any way represent the views of the Department of Architecture and Urban Planning, College of Engineering, Qatar University, or any other business or agency.